He was born “Clarence Arnold Thompson,” but for twenty-two years Poly High School students knew him as “Mr. T.”

 In fact, in 1957 Mr. T and O. D. Wyatt met again, this time with athletic director Herman Clark (as in the FWISD stadium on Wichita Boulevard), after students from the two schools engaged in “an egg-tossing incident” during a basketball game in which forty-three fouls were called, followed by “a gang fight outside the gym.”
-Clark spoke of “last year’s rhubarb.”
+Night baseball between the two schools was suspended for a semester.

-And in 1958 Mr. T lent his support to a group of Poly students who organized to control juvenile delinquency two weeks after a “gang fight” following a Poly-Paschal football game.
+In December 1958 Mr. T lent his support to a group of Poly students who organized to control juvenile delinquency shortly after the November Poly-Paschal “gang fight.”

 But Mr. T witnessed plenty of good sportsmanship, too.
 His “Remember who you are and where you’re from” was invoked in 1964 when Poly High won the Fort Worth Jaycees’ Sportsmanship Award for the second year in a row.

 The year 1965 was the first year at Poly High for my class of 1967 and the last year at Poly High for Mr. T. After forty-six years as an educator, he retired.

 Star-Telegram entertainment columnist Elston Brooks reported that Mr. and Mrs. T had started Mr. T’s retirement by sailing to Jamaica to meet son Tommy.

 This monument erected by Poly Alumni Association on the lawn of the school includes Mr. T’s words of advice.
 (Photo courtesy of Don Peacock.)

 Clarence Arnold Thompson died on December 8, 1982 just five weeks after son Tommy died.
 Mrs. T died the next year.

-But Mr. T attended the 2012 Poly High centennial reunion if only in spirit.
+But Mr. T attended the 2012 Poly High centennial reunion if only in spirit as a cardboard cutout.

 Mr. T and Mrs. T are buried in Greenwood Cemetery.